sreekarn/ShopAnything/README.md

 ## Development setup

-Used Spring MVC, Spring Data, Spring Security, Spring REST, Spring Web Flow, Hibernate, Angular JS, JSP, Bootstrap and used H2 Database
+Used Spring MVC, Spring Data, Spring Security, Spring REST, Spring Web Flow, Hibernate, Angular JS, JSP, Bootstrap and used H2 Database.

+* Admin can add/delete products to inventory.
+* Users can add items to cart and checkout

 ## Release History